Fantom-Factory/afSizzle/readme.md

     $ fanr install -r http://repo.status302.com/fanr/ afSizzle

-Or to install manually, download the pod from [Status302](http://repo.status302.com/browse/afSizzle) and copy it to `%FAN_HOME%/lib/fan/`.

 To use in a [Fantom](http://fantom.org/) project, add a dependency to `build.fan`:

     depends = ["sys 1.0", ..., "afSizzle 0+"]